Employee guidelines for media inquiries

 When the media call . . .

 MPS wants to provide accurate and timely information to media representatives.
-In general, media inquiries are directed to the district’s communications and marketing director or a superintendent’s designee.
+In general, media inquiries are directed to the district’s communications & engagement director or a superintendent’s designee.

 District staff members should use the following guidelines when contacted by a media representative.